GrosvenorTechnology/OemAccessApi/documentation/API/PostBatchedStateNotification.md

-# Post Batched State Notification
+# Post Batched State Notifications

-When using controllers in 485 mode, the controllers will forward their state notifications to the line header, which will then send these states up to the service.
-To improve performance of the line header, messages from all controllers are delivered to the service in batches.
+To improve performance, state notification messages can be delivered to the service in batches.

 ## URL

-/grosvenor-oem/batch/states
+/grosvenor-oem/device/\<DeviceSerialNumber\>/batchedstates

 ## Method